 “You haven’t heard?”
 I asked.

 “Heard what?”
 Jetsam asked, confused.
 Was the Guildmaster withholding information from the Pinellas chapter?
 That didn’t sound right.
 More likely, the grapevine was working faster than the intelligence pipeline.
 It was a dangerous aspect of our business.
-Rumors always travelled faster and farther than facts.
+Rumors always traveled faster and farther than facts.
 Hunters needed facts, not rumors.

 “What we hit wasn’t their harem,” I answered, “It was some sort of alchemists’ lab.
 Don’t know if the CCV and the TCV’s alchemists are working together, but I wouldn’t put it past them.”